 For Indian citizens, a significant concern while earning foreign income is double taxation.
 Since income tax is levied on the source of income, foreign currencies are no exception; but, to avoid double taxation, the Indian Government has signed an agreement with almost 100 different countries all over the world.
-This agreement is there to protect Indian Non-Residents (NRIs) from being taxed twice on the same income.
+This agreement is there to protect Indian citizens and Non-Residents (NRIs) from being taxed twice on the same income.

 DTAA between Australia and India is an agreement to counter the double taxation issue.
 Australia signed this agreement on the 30th day of December 1991.
 The articles under this agreement apply to all types of personal and corporate income sources.
 Different types of taxes and interest rates are mentioned in this agreement.
 Both countries are responsible for maintaining the rules and regulations under DTAA.